adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 # Conclusion and thoughts

-I don't usually create 2 templates '-setup' and '-final', I used them as a tool to explain things better.
+I don't usually create 2 templates '-setup' and '-final', I used them as a tool to explain things easier.
 Integrate your own snippets for simple generic things to save time.
 You could disable syslogd and cron for your jails, which makes sense for some and not others.
 Make a snippet and add it to the jails that don't need it.
 Once you create your own defaults and build up 1-2 services using what you learned from this post, you'll understand the power of it.

 I hope you learned from this post and generated some ideas that will improve your own setup, please share them with the community!